 All Visiting Scholar applications are externally reviewed by experts selected by the Foundation and final decisions are made by a sub-committee of the Russell Sage Board of Trustees.

-The selection of Visiting Scholars is based on both an individual’s demonstrated record of accomplishment and the merit of the applicant’s proposed project.
-The project’s relevance to the Foundation’s declared mission to contribute to “the improvement of social and living conditions in the United States” is also taken into consideration.
-This ordinarily rules out studies of other countries unless they are part of an explicitly comparative project aimed at elucidating conditions in the U.S. Preference is generally given to proposals connected to RSF’s current programs and initiatives, although several scholars are invited each year whose projects are less immediately relevant to the Foundation’s current activities, particularly if these projects are especially innovative and could potentially lead the Foundation to consider new and promising directions in the future.
-A special effort is also made to include talented younger scholars and to mix together representatives from a variety of social science disciplines in each year’s cohort.
+The selection of Visiting Scholars is based on both an individual’s demonstrated record of research accomplishment and the merit of the applicant’s proposed project.
+Several criteria are given special consideration in the selection process.
+The project’s relevance to the Foundation’s declared mission to contribute to “the improvement of social and living conditions in the United States” is given substantial weight – this ordinarily rules out studies of other countries unless they are part of an explicitly comparative project aimed at elucidating conditions in the U.S. Preference is generally given to proposals connected to RSF’s current programs and initiatives, although a few scholars are invited each year whose projects are less immediately relevant to the Foundation’s current activities, particularly if these projects are especially innovative and could potentially lead the Foundation to consider new and promising directions in the future.
+We also make a special effort to include talented younger scholars and to mix together representatives from a variety of social science disciplines in each year’s cohort.
 The fellowship year is designed to give scholars time to analyze data and write about the results of their research; it is not intended as an opportunity to collect new data.

 Working Group Applications

 The Foundation welcomes groups of two or more scholars who wish to collaborate on or pursue parallel research projects within an area of common interest.
 Every member of a working group must submit their own application.
 Working group applications should include a common statement of the joint project to be undertaken by the group.
 In the case where one or more group members may not be entirely occupied by the group project, additional detail should be included in the proposal about other individual work to be pursued while in residence.
-For working groups that are selected, the Foundation can provide a small budget to support joint research, or other activities, such as seminars or small conferences, that advance the group’s project.
-Unlike individual applications, working groups may include one former Visiting Scholar in the group.
+For working groups that are selected, the Foundation may be able to provide a small budget to support joint research, or other activities, such as seminars or small conferences that advance the group’s project.
+Working groups may include one former Visiting Scholar in the group.
 However, Foundation rules allow only one working group with a former scholar to be selected each year.

 In its role as an academic publisher in the social sciences, the Foundation reserves the right to publish all book-length manuscripts undertaken with the support of the Visiting Scholar Award.

-If you have any questions about any aspect of the application process or the Visiting Scholar Program in general, please contact us at email@example.com.
+If you have any questions about any aspect of the application process or the Visiting Scholar Program in general, please contact Senior Program Officer James Wilson (firstname.lastname@example.org) or email us at email@example.com.